-The full title of the film, The Door into Summer – To the Future with You (夏への扉 – キミのいる未来へ), sees the addition of a tagline alluding to the story’s enduring relationship.
+The full title of the 2021 film, The Door into Summer – To the Future with You (夏への扉 – キミのいる未来へ), sees the addition of a tagline alluding to the story’s enduring relationship.
 Or rather its two relationships — one feline, one female — and over the decades the latter has been met with one or two raised eyebrows.

 Heinlein’s story moves back and forth between 1970 and 2000.
-Written in 1956, everything he wrote in the book’s present and future was therefore technologically advanced compared to the time in which he was writing it — it’s one of the key elements that made (and still makes) many of his stories so enjoyable to read.
-Today, readers continue to relish recognising the inventions he wrote about that are now in everyday use — and The Door into Summer is no exception.
+Written in 1957, everything he wrote in the book’s present and future was therefore technologically advanced compared to the time in which he was writing it — it’s one of the key elements that made (and still makes) many of his stories so enjoyable to read.
+Today, readers continue to relish recognising the inventions he wrote about in the 1950s that are now in everyday use — and The Door into Summer is no exception.

 In writing The Door Into Summer, Heinlein was, as always, sharing his vision of the possibilities for the future that he, as a citizen of the 1950s, thought we might have achieved by the year 2000.

 As for Heinlein’s vision of gadgets that were good enough not to become defunct even in the face of advanced technology, the humble slide rule (or slip stick) was enduring throughout his books, to the point of overlooking the idea of the pocket electronic calculator.
-I suppose it must be chalked up to an anomaly that managed to slip through time.
+I suppose that must be chalked up to an anomaly that managed to slip through time.

 Heinlein’s novels delight and infuriate today, as much as they did back in first edition, and The Door into Summer is no exception.
 This is especially true when it comes to the story’s secondary relationship, a friendship bond between its older male and younger female characters separated in age by 19 years.
 But it’s not the number that defines the age gap that gets people talking when it comes to this novel — it’s that he is 30 and she is 11.